rajika97/newscraper-lk/README.md

 ## Techstack

-- Puppeteer: A Node.js library used for web scraping.
+- Cheerio: A Node.js library used for web scraping.
 - Node.js: Used for the backend development.
 - React.js: Used for building the user interface.
 - Tailwind CSS: Used for styling the frontend.